kmsholcomb/style-guidelines/style_guidelines_carina.md

 Observe the following guidelines when creating blocks of code as input or output examples:

 - Do not use screenshots to show code examples.
-Format them as blocks of code by using the appropriate markup in your authoring tool.
+Format them as blocks of code, in monospace, by using the appropriate markup in your authoring tool.

 - When showing input, include a command prompt (such as $).